Mosberg/mana-and-magic/TEST_README.md

-# Test Suite Documentation
+# Mana and Magic Test Suite

-This directory contains the test suite for Mana and Magic mod.
+This directory contains all automated tests for the Mana and Magic mod.
+The suite ensures core logic, data-driven content, and integration points are robust and regression-free.

 ## 🧪 Test Structure